Table of Contents

 Depending on the genetic defect, thalassemia shows a variable clinical picture.

-In its more distinct form, that is major thalassemia, thalassemia can lead to bone deformations, and even fractures, due to the reactive expansion of erythropoiesis in the bone marrow.
-Because of the decreased and often pathological erythrocytes, hypoxia becomes clinically relevant, as growth disturbances and trophic skin changes in child age show.
+In its more distinct form, that is major thalassemia, the disease can lead to bone deformations, and even fractures, due to the reactive expansion of erythropoiesis in the bone marrow.
+Because of the decreased, and often pathological erythrocytes, hypoxia becomes clinically relevant as growth disturbances and trophic skin changes are observed during childhood.

-There are two consequences of decreased α-globin production:
+There are 2 consequences of decreased α-globin production:

 - Decreased hemoglobin synthesis, causing microcytic, hypochromic anemia

-- Quantitative imbalance between α- and β-globin proteins resulting in the formation of insoluble β-globin (HbH) or γ-globin (Hb Barts) aggregates in the RBC.
+- The quantitative imbalance between α- and β-globin proteins, resulting in the formation of insoluble β-globin (HbH) or γ-globin (Hb Barts) aggregates in the RBC.
 These RBCs are often cleared in the spleen and liver, worsening the anemia.

-It is most common in the patients of Southern Asian (–allele) and African (-α allele) descent.
+It is most common in patients of Southern Asian (–allele) and African (-α allele) descent.

 - Signs and symptoms of anemia

 - Chronic hemolysis with variable jaundice and cholelithiasis (bilirubin stones)

 - Extramedullary hematopoiesis with frontal bossing and hepatosplenomegaly